Infant/Early Childhood Mental Health Services and Resources

 Children and Youth with Special Healthcare Needs: Children & Youth with Special Health Care Needs (CYSHCN) are those who have or are at increased risk for a chronic physical, developmental, behavioral or emotional condition and need health and related services beyond that required for children in general.
 The Child Development Infoline at 1-800-505-7000 can help families link to services in their communities.

-Educating Practices in the Community Program (EPIC): This pediatric training program is based at The Child Health and Development Institute of Connecticut, Inc..
-EPIC informs pediatricians and their staff about critical children’s health issues including screening for early childhood mental health and development issues.
+Educating Practices: This pediatric training program is based at The Child Health and Development Institute of Connecticut, Inc..
+Educating Practices informs pediatricians and their staff about critical children’s health issues including screening for early childhood mental health and development issues.

 Child First (Child and Family Interagency Resource, Support and Training): This home-based program focuses on prevention and early identification of at risk children and their families.
 Child FIRST was developed by Dr. Darcy Lowell, a developmental pediatrician, and is an innovative evidence-based model which effectively decreases emotional and behavioral problems, developmental and learning problems, and abuse and neglect among very vulnerable young children (prenatal through age six years) and families.